Mapping twist-tuned multiband topology in bilayer WSe$_2$: Materials and Methods

-To compute the Wannier plot in Fig.~\ref{fig:Fig2}e, we first apply a Gaussian broadening of width $\sigma=0.5$ meV to the calculated density of states.
+To compute the Wannier plot in Fig.~2e in the main text, we first apply a Gaussian broadening of width $\sigma=0.5$ meV to the calculated density of states.
 The filling factor $\nu$ is obtained by integrating the broadened density of states from the charge neutrality point, assuming full valley polarization.